mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 should not be presumed by either the endpoints or devices along the path to affect forwarding behavior.

-- Packet number echo delta time.
-Exposes the interval between the receipt of the packet whose number appears in the PSE and the transmission of this packet, as in section 4.1.2 of {{IPIM}}.
+- Packet number echo delta time (Type 0x21, 3-byte sender to path) Exposes the interval between the receipt of the packet whose number appears in the PSE and the transmission of this packet, as in section 4.1.2 of {{IPIM}}.
 Together with analysis of the PSN and PSE sequence, this allows high-precision RTT estimation.
+The encoding of this field is TBD.

-- Timestamp and timestamp echo.
-Similar to TCP timestamps in {{RFC7323}}, allows constant-rate clock exposure to devices on path.
+- Timestamp (Type 0x22, 3-byte sender to path).
+Similar to TCP timestamps in
+{{RFC7323}}, allows constant-rate clock exposure to devices on path.
 Note that this is less necessary for RTT measurement of one-sided flows than it is in TCP, due to the properties of the PSN and PSE values in the Basic Header.
+[EDITOR'S
+NOTE: is this useful enough to keep?]

+- Timestamp Echo (Type 0x23, 3-byte sender to path).
+Echo of the last received timestamp, as above.
+[EDITOR'S NOTE: is this useful enough to keep?]

 We have identified the following path to receiver signals as potentially useful.
 Note that accumulated values for use at the sender must be fed back to